Tornado Watch Vs

 What’s the Difference Between a Tornado Watch and a Warning?

 You’re sitting at your kitchen table, scrolling through your phone when suddenly the weather alert pops up: Tornado Warning.
-Your heart skips.
+In practice, your heart skips.
 You glance at the windows.
 Is that a twister heading toward you?
 But wait—what’s the difference between a watch and a warning anyway?
 You’ve heard the terms tossed around during storm season, but if you’re honest, most of us treat them like interchangeable buzzwords.
 Turns out, they’re not.
 One means danger is possible.
 The other means danger is happening.
 And confusing the two can cost you precious minutes when you need them most.

 Let’s break it down.